If you have spare laptop RAM sticks, you may get an itch to try them up on a desktop, which begs the question, can you use laptop RAM in desktop?

 DIMM is a giant memory stick found on desktops.
 They generally have a higher pin count compared to SO-DIMM RAM.

 - DIMM DDR 4: 288 Pins

 - DIMM DDR 5: 288 Pins

-Except for the DDR 1 RAM, the desktop based DIMM RAMs have a higher pin count compared to SO-DIMM sticks.
+Unlike the DDR 1 RAM, desktop-based DIMM RAMs have a higher pin count than SO-DIMM sticks.